Aquarium Net Guide - What you need to know ( before you buy )!

-If you need an all purpose net that will help capture your fish with minimal possibility of fin damage, look at the Marina 10 inch aquarium net.
-It come with 12 inch handle that will give you the reach you need in most tanks without it becoming awkward.
+If you need an all-purpose net that will help capture your fish with minimal possibility of fin damage, look at the Marina 10 inch aquarium net.
+It comes with a 12-inch handle that will give you the reach you need in most tanks without it becoming awkward.
 The Marina aquarium net has a bright blue protective coating that helps prevent corrosive rust and gives it a nice grippy feeling in your hand even when wet.

 SANITIZE: Keeping Aquarium Nets Clean

-The cost of buying a dedicated net for each of your tanks is much more affordable than treating all of your tanks for an outbreak or disease.
+The cost of buying a dedicated net for each of your tanks is much more affordable than treating all of your tanks for an outbreak of disease.

 More so for breeders and advanced hobbyist who go through long hours and dedication to keep their tanks disease free.
 If you have two or more tanks consider buying extra nets to avoid sick fish.

 If for whatever reason you just can't seem to get another net, you should at the very least be sanitizing your net between uses.
 How do you do this?